catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/architecture.md

 ### GENERAL USE CASE TYPES

-- Data owner is also consumer and wants result (must implement logic),  starts logic.
+- Data proivder is also consumer and wants result (must implement logic),  starts logic.
-- External consumer wants result (must implement logic), first address is data owner.
+- External consumer wants result (must implement logic), first address is data provider.
 - Third party implements logic and offers it to consumer.

 #### Origin of query

-- Usage data owners (like OEMs) query a calculation services of IP owners (like suppliers) along the supplier chain.
+- Usage data provider (like OEMs) query a calculation services of IP owners (like suppliers) along the supplier chain.
 - Service providers (like automobile clubs) gather data or insights along the supplier chain in behalf of their customers.

 #### Origin of data-processing logic